 Take stock of your plates, cups, silverware and cooking pans and ask yourself if you’re using them all and if it’s necessary to keep them all.

-Sometimes the easiest way to obtain what we want is to get rid of some of the things that we already have.
+Sometimes, the easiest way to obtain what we want is to get rid of some of the things we already have.

 The point of having a pantry is to create a sense of flow, have a place to store your foods or kitchen supplies and to allow you to have a bit of food stored ahead of time to be able to meal plan for your family.